Danariki99/Admixture_mapping/README.md

 # ADMIXTURE MAPPING PROJECT

 ## abstract
-In recent years, large-scale genome-wide association studies (GWAS) and sequencing projects have identified over 70,000 associations between genetic variants and human traits or diseases.
-However, the majority of these studies rely on individuals who are genetically similar to the European superpopulation reference panels, reflecting the composition of biobanks enriched for individuals with predominantly European-like genetic backgrounds.
-This bias limits insights into the full spectrum of human genetic diversity and its impact on disease.
-Admixture mapping offers a complementary approach to GWAS by leveraging differences in haplotype frequencies across populations represented in reference panels to identify risk loci for complex traits.
-Here, we perform large-scale admixture mapping across the UK Biobank and All of Us Research Program datasets, examining associations between local haplotype ancestry and 172 phenotypes.
-Our approach not only replicates previously reported associations but also identifies novel loci with important implications for human disease.
-Additionally, we apply a fine-mapping strategy to the 31 identified genomic regions by analyzing subsets of individuals stratified by their predominant ancestry components.
-This allows the same genomic region to yield distinct association signals across ancestry-defined subsamples.
-Overall, this approach localized 55 association signals and highlighted the importance of modeling ancestry structure to refine genetic associations and quantify their contribution to trait variability.
+Genome-wide association studies have successfully identified thousands of genetic associations, yet their predominant reliance on European-descent populations limits insights into the full spectrum of human genetic diversity and its impact on disease.
+Admixture mapping offers a powerful, complementary approach by leveraging differences in haplotype frequencies across ancestral backgrounds to identify risk loci for complex traits.
+Here, we perform a large-scale, multi-ancestry admixture mapping study across 415,792 unrelated individuals in the UK Biobank, examining associations between local haplotype ancestry and 108 phenotypes.
+Our approach identifies 13 genome-wide significant ancestry-phenotype associations, recovering previously reported signals while uncovering four novel ancestry-associated findings, including new risk loci for atrial fibrillation, dermatitis, and angina pectoris.
+To overcome the limited resolution of traditional admixture mapping, we implemented a conditional fine-mapping framework, which enabled us to localize four putatively causal variants.
+In silico variant effect prediction and eQTL integration revealed regulatory and missense effects predominantly localized to lung, and immune tissues, aligning with captured phenotypes such as asthma, dermatitis, and hypothyroidism.
+Notably, our findings demonstrate striking genetic heterogeneity, revealing how the same clinical phenotype can arise through distinct genetic pathways depending on the ancestral background.
+Overall, this work highlights the critical importance of modeling local ancestry structure to refine genetic associations, uncover novel disease mechanisms, and improve the equitable translation of genomic medicine.

 ## Authors
-Riccardo Smeriglio<sup>2</sup> Sonia Moreno-Grau<sup>1</sup>, Daniel Mas-Montserrat<sup>1,3</sup> Christophe Thomassin<sup>1,7</sup>, Guhan Ventakaraman<sup>1</sup>, Caterina Fuses<sup>4,6</sup>, Manuel A. Rivas<sup>1</sup>, Alessandro Savino<sup>2</sup>, Jordi Abante<sup>4,6</sup>, Stefano Di Carlo<sup>2</sup> , Alexander G. Ioannidis<sup>1,3,7</sup>.
+Riccardo Smeriglio<sup>1,a</sup>, Sonia Moreno-Grau<sup>2,3,a,b</sup>, Daniel Mas Montserrat<sup>2</sup>, Guhan Venkataraman<sup>2</sup>, David Bonet<sup>2,4-8</sup>, Caterina Fuses<sup>5-8</sup>, Manuel A. Rivas<sup>2</sup>, Alessandro Savino<sup>1</sup>, Stefano Di Carlo<sup>1</sup>, Jordi Abante<sup>5-8,b</sup>, Alexander G. Ioannidis<sup>2,4,9,b</sup>

-Affiliations
-1. Department of Biomedical Data Science, Stanford University School of Medicine, Stanford, CA, USA.
-2. Control and Computer Engineering Department, Politecnico di Torino, Torino, Italy
+1. Control and Computer Engineering Department, Politecnico di Torino, Torino, Italy
-3. Galatea Bio, Inc, Miami Lakes, FL, USA.
-4. Department of Biomedical Sciences, School of Medicine, Universitat de Barcelona, Barcelona, Spain
+2. Department of Biomedical Data Science, Stanford University School of Medicine, Stanford, CA, USA
+3. Faculty of Health Sciences, Universidad Europea de Valencia, Valencia, Spain
+4. Genomics Institute, University of California, Santa Cruz, Santa Cruz, CA, USA
-5. Creatio, School of Medicine, Universitat de Barcelona, Barcelona, Spain
+5. Department of Biomedical Sciences, School of Medicine, Universitat de Barcelona, Barcelona, Spain
 6. Institute of Neurosciences, Universitat de Barcelona, Barcelona, Spain
-7. Department of Biomolecular Engineering, University of California, Santa Cruz.
+7. Institut d'Investigacions Biomèdiques August Pi i Sunyer (IDIBAPS), Barcelona, Spain
+8. Centro de Investigación Biomédica en Red Sobre Enfermedades Neurodegenerativas (CIBERNED), Instituto de Salud Carlos III, Madrid, Spain
+9. Institute for Computational and Mathematical Engineering, Stanford University, Stanford, CA, USA
+a.
+These authors contributed equally
+b.
+Corresponding authors

 ## Code testing
 This repository includes the code developed for the manuscript:

-**"Large-scale admixture mapping unveils new genetic insights into human disease"**
+**"Multi-ancestry admixture mapping reveals ancestry-associated disease loci in the UK Biobank"**

-Due to access restrictions, reproducing the results presented in the manuscript requires access to the UK Biobank (UKBB) and All of Us datasets, which are not publicly available.
+Due to access restrictions, reproducing the results presented in the manuscript requires access to the UK Biobank (UKBB) which is not publicly available.
 However, we provide a **testing pipeline** that can be run on a small synthetic VCF file to validate the code structure and functionality.